soi-20/brains/_posts/2018-06-08-validate-idea.md

 ## When

-“Launch when your product is better than what’s out there” - Paul Buchheit
+“Launch when your product is better than what’s out there.” - Paul Buchheit

 ## What

-Y Combinator CEO: “The True Test of Product-Market Fit Is 'Drowning in Demand'”
+“The true test of Product-Market Fit iss 'drowning in demand'.” - Michael Seibel

 ---